-On World Environment Day 2019, we are proud to announce that Canary Wharf is the first district in London, and the World's first commercial centre, to be awarded Plastic Free Communities status by Surfers Against Sewage.
+In 2019, we were the first district in London, and the first commercial centre in the world, to be awarded Plastic Free Communities status by marine conservation charity Surfers Against Sewage.

-For the past 12 months through our Breaking the Plastic Habit programme, we have been committed to achieving the Plastic Free Community status, an accreditation run by Surfers Against Sewage (SAS), a leading environmental charity.
-To reduce its plastic footprint and secure this accreditation, Canary Wharf Group committed to achieve targets across five key areas set out by Surfers Against Sewage.
-These elements included taking action with businesses and retailers to remove single-use plastic, forging links with local communities and schools; and holding events to raise awareness.
+We achieved Plastic Free Communities status, an accreditation run by Surfers Against Sewage (SAS), a leading environmental charity in 2019.
+To reduce our plastic footprint and secure this accreditation, Canary Wharf Group committed to achieve targets across five key areas set out by the Surfers Against Sewage.

 The UK will host the 26th UN Climate Change Conference of the Parties (COP26) at the Scottish Event Campus on 31 October – 12 November 2021.

 Our commitment to ambitious Science Based Targets demonstrates our renewed determination to effect real, measurable change.
 The science is increasingly clear and compelling.